beam-cloud/beta9/docs/audits/hosted-endpoints-staging-2026-09-09/STATUS.md

 # Hosted endpoints: staging fixes and validation

 Updated September 10, 2026.
 Branch selection, the simplified catalog, agent tuning, realtime token charges, gateway-outage recovery, protected minimums, and on-demand hosted models have live staging evidence.
 Qwen version 16 runs with one protected minimum and one preemptible extra on two RTX 5090s.
-On-demand validation also exposed an unrelated-model redeploy during endpoint deletion; its cause and correction are documented in [the on-demand report](SERVERLESS.md). **The strict zero-impact serverless cold-start requirement is still not met when a GPU must be reclaimed.**
+On-demand validation also exposed an unrelated-model redeploy during endpoint deletion; its cause and correction are documented in [the on-demand report](SERVERLESS.md). **The strict zero-impact serverless cold-start requirement is still not met when a GPU must be reclaimed.
+Gateway replacements also lack uninterrupted-request validation; the observed swap timeout is a failed availability check.**

 A real Qwen3-8B runs in the staging `codex-rtx5090` pool through repository GitOps, a custom worker, and an Okteto gateway.
 The implementation now uses the existing credit ledger, explicit model rollout policy, cancellable worker rollouts, and a lightweight agent client.
 Live validation found and fixed additional gaps that unit tests alone missed.
 The earlier audit remains available in commit `db21e959`.